 When we think of neolithic art, a very specific image springs to mind.
 Stonehenge.
 Creative pottery and the evolution of human depiction is all well and good, but the neolithic activity that absolutely dominates our curiosity is the herculean effort of moving giant stones into circles, and raising them to the heavens.
 There is a raw power to these monuments, from the seeming impossibility of their construction, the palpable sense of physical weight, and from their mysterious purpose.
 What did these ancient peoples value enough to expend this kind of energy?
 And while Stonehenge is impressive and deeply photogenic, the megalithic phenomenon is shockingly widespread.
 From the earliest known ceremonial structures at Göbekli Tepe in Turkey, to the calendar circles of Nabta Playa in Egypt, to the stone labyrinths of the Caucasus Mountains in Russia, megalithic structures were created en-masse by neolithic cultures all over the world.

 Got questions, comments or corrections about Neolithic?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "Neolithic, Beautifying the functional and moving big rocks," in Obelisk Art History, Published August 01, 2018; last modified August 13, 2021, http://arthistoryproject.com/timeline/prehistory/neolithic/.